-Ayran or doogh is a savory yogurt drink that's made with only three ingredients.
+Ayran or doogh is a savory yogurt drink that's made with only 3 ingredients in just 5 minutes.
 This refreshing drink pairs well with Mediterranean cuisine and is great for hydration.

 Yogurt is frequently used in Middle Eastern and Mediterranean and especially Turkish recipes mostly in savory dishes.
 From breakfast items such as cilbir (Turkish eggs) and appetizers like cacik (Turkish yogurt and cucumber) to soups such as yayla corbasi (Turkish yogurt soup) and sauces like tzatziki, yogurt has a special place in this regions cuisine and is regularly used in every meal.
 Today we're going to take a look at one of the most common drinks of the Middle East and the Mediterranean regions.
 It's called Ayran or Doogh, a delicious savory yogurt drink made with only three ingredients.